mr-carlitos/uzh-web-accessibility/readme.md

 ### Can you find any headings in the source code?

-- There are no h-tags in the html code
+There are no heading tags in the HTML code.

 ### Do you think if it is good accessibility practice or not?
 Why?

-- This is not accessible as no structure or content hierarchy is achieved
+We think that this is not a good accessibility practice: The website is not very accessible as no structure or content hierarchy is achieved.
+It will be very difficult for people that use screenreaders to navigate through the website, because they cannot recognize topic grouping or structure.

 ### If you view the same page in your browser, can you visually identify contents that are emphasized with enlarged font size or bolded font face?

-- Yes, the pseudo-titles are styled with CSS to be larger and bolder
+Yes, the website has titles which are styled with CSS to be larger and bolder.

 ### Find the content in the source code, can you propose and implement changes so that those emphasized contents are identified using appropriate heading hierarchy?

-- Add `<h1>`-Tags to all `.title` elements
-- Add `<h2>`-Tags to all `.subtitle` elements
+Yes, we implemented fundamental changes to the website.
+We did the following:
+- We added `<h1>`-tags to all HTML-elements which had an indication in their class name that they are a `title`
+- We added `<h2>`-tags to all HTML-elements which had an indication in their class name that they are a `subtitle`

 ## Article and their titles

-### Can you make improvement to this by switching the div elements to HTML5 sematic tags?
+### Look at the index page in your browser.
+You will find three articles in the news & events section.
+In the corresponding HTML code, each article is enclosed inside the generic div element.
+Can you make improvement to this by switching the div elements to HTML5 sematic tags?

-- Add `<article>`-Tags around all article divs
+Yes, we were able to improve the accessibility of the website by adding `<article>`-tags around all article divs.

-### Can you make the user experience better so that the screen reader announces the artilce title already when the user is on the article, instead of requiring the user to navigate to the title before the announcement is made?
+### Can you make the user experience better so that the screen reader announces the article title already when the user is on the article, instead of requiring the user to navigate to the title before the announcement is made?

-- Add `aria-labelledby` to the article
-- Add ID to articles `<h2>`-tag
+Yes, we were able to improve the user experience.
+We added the `aria-labelledby` attribute to the articles and set the value of the attribute to the ID of the articles' `<h2>`-tags.
+This was done because the `<h2>`-tags had the article titles in text form.

 ## Menu structure

 ### Do you think the generic div elements are good enough to convey the menu structure?

-- No, the current menu structure does not use semantically meaningful tags
+No, the current menu structure does not use meaningful semantical tags.

 ### Are there other HTML elements that are better at indicating sub-menu hierarchy

-- It would be better to use nested lists with `<ol>` and `<li>` tags
+It would be better to use nested lists with `<ul>` and `<li>` tags.
+The menu itself would be a unordered list (`<ul>`) whose structure would be determined by the list items (`<li>`) which are the nav items.

 ## Drop-down menu

 ### Do you think a screen reader user will be updated about the change of status, i.e. whether the sub-menu is displayed or not?

-- Screen readers will not be able to perceive the sub menu as the 'show' attribute is added/removed on click
+We think that screen readers won't be able to perceive the sub-menu when the 'show' attribute is added/removed on click.

 ### If not, try to fix the menu s.t. the screenreader will read "menu", "expanded/collapsed" correctly
+For this task, we did the following steps:

-- Add `aria-haspopup` and `aria-expanded` attributes to the dropdown html
+- We added `aria-haspopup` and `aria-expanded` attributes to the dropdown HTML elements
-- Control aria using javascript when dropdown is opened/closed
+- To update the `aria-expanded` attributes, we programmed a JavaScript function that updates the values when the dropdown is opened/closed

 ## Menu keyboard interaction

 ### Can you implement this feature by using JavaScript to listen to keyboard events on sub-menu and closes it if it is open?

-- Register a `keydown` event listener to close the menu and focus on header on escape click
+Yes, we registered a `keydown` event listener to close the menu and focus on header on an ESC click.

 ### To improve the user experience, it would be ideal if the menu items can also be activated by pressing the SPACE key, which is the default for button types.

-- Register a `keydown` event listener to open the dropdown menu or click the respective link on space click
+We registered a `keydown` event listener to open the dropdown menu or click the respective link on SPACE click.

 ### When navigating outside an open menu with TAB, the now inactive menu should be closed as well

-- Register a `keydown` event listener to close the menu on tab
+We registered a `keydown` event listener to close the menu on TAB.

 ## Skip links

 ### Skip links provides shortcuts for screen reader users to jump to a section of the page quickly.
 Can you implement this feature?
+We did the following steps:

-- Create multiple links to the individual sections
+- Created multiple links to the individual sections
-- Add `id` attribute to all sections
+- Added `id` attribute to all sections
-- Link links to section IDs
+- Linked links to section IDs
-- Make links invisible using CSS
+- Made links invisible using CSS
-- Make links visible when in focus
+- Made links visible when in focus

 # Exercise 4 – Accessible forms